Craving Something Healthy...

 Pesto

 • Combine the basil, arugula, garlic, walnuts, olive oil, Parmesan cheese, and lemon juice in the bowl of a food processor, and process until fairly smooth.
 Scrape down the sides with a spatula to make sure everything is combined.
-Transfer the pesto to a bowl or large measuring cup.
-Set the pesto aside.
+Season with salt to taste.
+Transfer the pesto to a bowl or large measuring cup and set it aside.

 Pasta and Shrimp

-• Fill a stockpot with water and the salt, and bring it to a boil.
-Add pasta, and cook until just al dente.
+• Fill a stockpot with water and bring it to a boil.
+Add 1 tablespoon of salt if desired.
+Cook the fettuccine according to directions until just al dente.

-• Return the pot to the stove, and heat the oil over medium high heat.
-Add the shrimp to the pan in a single layer, and flip them over in about 20 seconds.
-As soon as they are pink, add the cream to the pan and reduce the heat to medium.
+• Return the pot to the stove, and heat the oil over medium-high heat.
+Add the shrimp to the pan in a single layer, and flip them over in about 30 seconds.
+When the shrimp turn pink, add the cream to the pan and reduce the heat to medium.

-• Add about 2 tablespoons of the pesto to the shrimp and cream, and stir it in.
+• Add about 2 tablespoons of the pesto to the shrimp and cream, and stir.
 Then stir the remainder of the pesto into the shrimp.

 • Add the cooked pasta to the shrimp and pesto cream sauce and stir to combine.
 If necessary, add additional pasta water to thin the sauce.